 Registry cleaners come with all kinds of promises – they'll optimize your PC, give it a speed boost, eliminate errors and prevent crashes – but that's not the full picture.
-Scouring your registry only does so much – it's the additional tools included with the best cleaners that make the

 The Windows registry is a database containing almost all your PC’s hardware and software settings.
 When you uninstall a program, its registry keys should be removed too, but this doesn’t always happen.